Robert-Ramirez/Interview_Prep/Data_Structures/Primitive_Types/README.md

 # Primitive Types #

-Know how int, char, double, etc.. are represented in memory and the primitive operations on them.
+> A program updates variables in memory according to its instructions.
+Variables come in types- a type is a classification of data that spells out possible values for that type and the operations that can be performed on it.
+A type can be provided by the language or defined by the programmer.
+Many languages provide types for
+  Boolean, integer, character, and flooting point data.
+Often, there are multiple integer and floating point types, depending on signedness and precision.
+The width of these types is the number of bits of storage a corresponding variable takes in memory.
+In java an int is always 32 bits.

 - General Info

     [Expression Table](Files/Expressions_Table.pdf)

     ![picture alt](Files/Primitive_Types.JPG)

-- Need to Know
+Know how int, char, double, etc.. are represented in memory and the primitive operations on them.

+- Common Problems
     - [The Bitwise Operators](https://www.tutorialspoint.com/java/java_basic_operators.htm)
     - [Constant denoting the maximum and minimum values for numerical types](https://howtodoinjava.com/java/basics/primitive-data-types-in-java/)
         - Integer.Min_Value